azat-co/node-patterns/README.md

 ---

-# What we don't use, we lose.
+# We lose what we don't use.

 ---